 GE: I believe there are some tactical measures that can be taken.
 Although Israel has increased the number of trucks going into Gaza, and maybe Israel can supply more water and electricity, these are not solutions to the underlying problems.
-Israel is a fault to some degree for the lack of options for Gaza.
-One of the problems you mentioned is the lack of electricity for Gaza.
-There is only 4 hours of power per day and even the supply of fuel for the sole power station in Gaza is going to run out.
-Turkey offered about a year ago to send two ships with huge generators which can be connected to the electricity grid for Gaza and can supply electricity.
+Israel is at fault to some degree for the lack of options for Gaza.
+One of the problems you mentioned is the lack of electricity.
+There is only 4 hours of power per day and even the supply of fuel for the sole power station in Gaza is going to run out soon.
+Turkey offered about a year ago to send two ships with huge generators which can be connected to the Strip’s electricity grid and can supply electricity.
 They were willing to do this as a contribution from Turkey to Gaza.
-But Israel had to agree because we control Gaza’s maritime parameter and Israel refused to Turkey’s proposal and I think this was a mistake.
+But Israel had to agree because we control Gaza’s maritime parameter; Israel refused Turkey’s proposal and I think this was a mistake.

 The fact that Israel does not cooperate with certain countries who do want to work with the government of Hamas due to some false political consideration is a mistake.
 It might backfire because we might experience another round of violence and then we will have to explain to ourselves why the Israel deterrence policy did not work.
 If you want to work successfully you have use both sticks and carrots.
 Israel knows very well how to use the stick but that’s not enough, now we need the carrots and this element is missing.

 SN: You mentioned that the de facto government in the Gaza Strip is Hamas, who announced this week that it has a new document that provides a new political strategy.
 They also have a new leader in Gaza, Sinwar, and will have a new political leader in Qatar.
 To what extent is there a change of direction for Hamas?